ergoplatform/ergo-dex/docs/dex-blog-post.md

 example, when the `bid` box is spend by the `Cancel` transaction the `?buyer` condition should be satisfied, which can be read as "the signature of the buyer should be presented in the transaction".
 Therefore, only buyer can cancel the buy order.
-This "signature" condition is only required for `!cancel` spending alternative and not required for `!swap`.
+This "signature" condition is only required for `!cancel` spending alternative and omitted for the `!swap` alternative.
 The same is true for cancelling `sellOrder`.

 #### SellOrder Transaction